SAY: The Stuttering Association for the Young

 Your children will see these things in you, and it will help them to better understand themselves as they go to school and develop into independent young adults.

-Resilience doesn’t have a lot to do with how much a person stutters.
+Resilience doesn’t have to do with how much a person stutters.
 It’s about knowing that you are capable and good enough as you are – no matter how much you do or do not stutter.

 Growing up and going to school can be a challenge for any child who stutters.
 But by building a community of support, understanding your administrative options for support in schools (as with an IEP or 504 Plan), and most importantly, by fostering confidence and resilience at home, your child will be in a position to thrive and to be their best self.